Written by: Greg Ellifritz

 2) Make sure the mouth of the holster is reinforced so that it stays open.
 Otherwise, you cannot re-holster one handed.

 3) Avoid spring steel clips!
 They often allow the holster to be drawn with the gun.

 4) Pick a holster that is made for your specific gun.
 The one-size fits many approach generally doesn’t work very well.

 IWB holsters are mounted on the belt using loops, clips, or J-hooks.
 As I mentioned earlier, avoid the cheap plastic and spring steel clips.
-The clips made by Alessi and Galco tend to work well.
+The clips made by Discreet Carry Concepts and Galco tend to work well.